rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Mario Kart Rev 2 - Signoff - RRSA System.md

 ### Analysis:

 The Raspberry Pi Zero 2W was found to draw 580 mA (2.9 W) when stressed [1].
+The Raspberry Pi Camera draws a maximum of 250 mA [2] according to a forum post by the Principle Software Engineer of the Raspberry Pi Foundation.
+The internal resistance of the Raspberry Pi's internal GPIO pullup resistor ranges from 33-73 kOhms [3], and with a 3.3 V logic level, the maximum possible current draw owing to the closing of the reed switch is 0.1 mA (calculated by dividing 3.3 V by the lowest specified resistance).
+The DPS310 altitude sensor requires a maximum current of 0.345 mA [4].
+The LEDs in the switches are specified to have a current draw of approximately 20 mA each [5].
 The power supply unit is specified to have a nominal efficiency of 90 %.
 The battery used has an energy storage capacity of 24.42 Wh.
 Accordingly, the effective energy available to the unit is 21.98 Wh.
-Accounting for the energy usage of the Raspberry Pi, the other modules may draw up to 4.426 W and still satisfy the given specification.
-Power requirements for the camera were not given; however, it is reasonable to assume that it will draw well below that, and the power requirements of the reed switch and pressure sensor are negligible in comparison.
+The required power input to the device may be calculated by multiplying the sum of the above currents with 5 V, since the voltage regulation on the Raspberry Pi board is performed using a linear regulator (meaning the current is constant).
+This yields a maximum power draw of 4.352 W, corresponding to a battery life of 5.050 hours, which meets the prior specification.

 The utilized pressure sensor is specified to provide a measurement precision of +/- 2 cm, so it satisfies the prior specification.
 In addition, it provides on-board measurement averaging and low-pass filtering to reduce noise from the measurement.

-Hammlin specifies that their reed switches can last over 200 million actuations under ideal conditions [2].
+Hammlin specifies that their reed switches can last over 200 million actuations under ideal conditions [6].
 The rated current for these reed switches is 0.5 A, which is well above what would be required to provide a signal voltage to the computer.
 Assuming a 200-million-actuation life and a 26" bike tire, the device would last for 257,732 miles, satisfying the aforementioned specification.

 The selected camera is capable of recording video in HD, 60 fps (or below) and thus satisfies the previously mentioned specification.

 To meet the storage requirements, a suitable SD card will be selected.
-A 128 GB SD card is a choice intended to be a reasonable starting point, as a typical 720p video has a bitrate of around 6.5 MB/s [3].
+A 128 GB SD card is a choice intended to be a reasonable starting point, as a typical 720p video has a bitrate of around 6.5 MB/s [7].
 Accordingly, such an SD card would be able to store 3 hours of video as specified with 57.8 GB left over for the OS, programs, and sensor data.
 This SD card is compliant with the V10 standard, meaning that it is has sufficient bandwidth to record full HD video.

 The interface is a simple, unobtrusive, two button one with a light integrated into each button.
 One button turns the unit on or off, and the light for this button lights up when the unit is powered.
 The other button acts to activate or stop the recording.
 When this button is pressed, recording begins, and the light lights up.
 When the button is pressed again, recording stops, and the light turns off when the Raspberry Pi enters low power mode.
 This light also flashes when data transfer is in progress.
 Additionally, the power supply module provides a visual indication of the charge status, lighting up green when the battery is fully charged, and a red warning light when the charge is low.